wooline/react-coat/API.md

 ```

 - state / currentState and rootState / currentRootState Difference:
-  Because of the use of the action handler observer-listener mode, an action may be listened to by multiple actionHandlers, whose execution is sequential, and when all reducer executions are completed, the combine will form a total rootState to update the store.If you need to get the latest state after other handler update in one actionHandler in time during the update process, please use currentState or currentRootState.
+  Because of the use of the action handler observer-subscriber mode, an action may be subscribed to by multiple actionHandlers, whose execution is sequential, and when all reducer executions are completed, the combine will form a total rootState to update the store.If you need to get the latest state after other handler update in one actionHandler in time during the update process, please use currentState or currentRootState.

 ### BaseModuleState